Health Canada

 • Insecticides

-Terrestrial animals raised for uses other than as food for human consumption, including, but not limited to:
+Terrestrial non-companion animals raised for uses other than as food for human consumption, including, but not limited to:

 • fur-bearing animals

-• Companion Animals (USC # 24)
+• Companion Animals (USC #24)

-• Livestock for Food (USC # 8)
+• Animals for Food Production (USC #8)

-All disease control agents, no matter how they are applied, are subject to the Food and Drugs Act
+• All disease control agents, no matter how they are applied, are subject to the Food and Drugs Act

-10. Seed Treatments Food and Feed
+10. Seed and Plant Propagation Materials Food and Feed

 • Insecticides